odanoburu/FreeLing-User-Manual/modules/probabilities.md

-# Probability Assignment and Unkown Word Guesser Module {#probability-assignment-and-unkown-word-guesser-module}
+# Probability Assignment and Unknown Word Guesser Module {#probability-assignment-and-unkown-word-guesser-module}

 This class ends the morphological analysis subchain, and has two functions: first, it assigns an a priori probability to each analysis of each word.
 These probablities will be needed for the PoS tagger later.
 Second, if a word has no analysis (none of the previously applied modules succeeded to analyze it), this module tries to guess which are its possible PoS tags, based on the word ending.